Trump scrambles to find new social network after Twitter ban, as White House prepares to blast big tech

 Like other pro-Trump online communities, Gab departs from much of Silicon Valley by eschewing aggressive enforcement against content that its critics see as harmful, dangerous and violent.
 Asked about Gab’s tweet, the company’s chief executive, Andrew Torba, responded with an insult and otherwise declined to comment.
 Gab later tweeted Saturday that “threats of violence have no place” on the site, noting it has “tens of thousands of volunteer users” who monitor it.

+Several advisers said they believed Trump is unlikely to quickly join an outlet like Parler because he feels it doesn’t have the influence.
+Earlier this year, the president himself also told aides from the 2020 campaign, the White House and the Republican National Committee that he would have his own platform, but repeatedly declined to name it, saying only it would be coming “soon.”

-Trump would face a daunting task in standing up his own social network.
+But the president would face a daunting task in standing up his own social network.
 It could be an expensive endeavor that might take years to build.
 Social-media sites are attractive to users only insofar as they manage to capture a large number of them and their friends.
 Trump may struggle to incubate such an audience given the overtly political nature of his digital endeavor, some experts said.

 But Trump’s quest to rebuild his online reach – securing himself a prominent voice as he prepares to relinquish the presidency – marks only the latest effort on the part of Republicans to serve as their own information gatekeepers.
 The party and its allies dominated talk radio starting in the late 1980s, set their sights on cable news in the 90s and in more recent years have stood up a wide array of websites that operate under the banner of conservative news.
 Social-media, experts said, is simply the next frontier.